binsi/petproject-minesweeper/README.md

 In order to analyze many metrics at once, I utilize the [SonarQube Scanner](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner).
 This is an automatic code review tool to detect bugs, vulnerabilities and code smells in the code.
 It can integrate with any existing workflow to enable continuous code inspection across all project branches and pull requests. <br />

-Currently the code review tool is set to "fail" which is due to the low code coverage as no tests have been written yet.
+The Sonar scanner detects that this project is a very small one with 118 lines of code.
+Hence, some quality gate conditions are ignored because of the project's size.
+Currently the tool detects low code coverage as only a small simple test file for game.js has been written.
 However, all other metrics are in "green stages" which means that all other performance indicators for the code are appropriate for this small project. <br />

 Sonarcloud: [Click here to go to project dashboard](https://sonarcloud.io/dashboard?id=binsi_petproject-minesweeper "Go to Sonarcloud")